GRI 2-12, 2-13, 2-14, 2-27, 3-1, 3-2

 Process

-GPSC consistently reviews and improves its sustainability reporting and conducts validation to ensure that the material issues that need to be managed meet stakeholder expectations.
+GPSC consistently reviews and improves Integrated Sustainability Report and conducts validation to ensure that the material issues that need to be managed meet stakeholder expectations.
 In addition, GPSC has developed the stakeholder participation process by obtaining stakeholder voice and suggestions through various communication channels, such as by participating in sustainability reporting assessment by the Securities and Exchange Commission and the Thaipat Institute.
 These efforts are essential to the improvement of reporting quality and reflect issues that stakeholders consider vital in a more effective way.

 Guidelines